GeoIP2 (HTTP)

 The package declares Replaces and Conflicts so apt handles

-the swap automatically in one transaction.
+the swap in one transaction.
+No manual cleanup needed.

 # If you were using Sury, this upgrades in place: